 Amazon has many good flash books.
 Some are "system" books which explain the buttons on a specific flash.
 My own notion is that the better books explain how take good pictures.
+Some are oriented towards studio portraits, others about general speedlight use.
 Most have pretty high satisfaction ratings from customers.
 In the top-most choices there, there are a couple that seem required in any beginning library.

 Its noticeable fault (for beginners) is that it totally rejects TTL flash mode in favor of manual Guide Number flash mode.
+Those are just different, and both have major uses.
 And even that coverage is dumbed down, the book never even explains Guide Number (covered here).
 Guide Number is a very decent system, but only for bare and direct manual flash mode, if you know the distance.
 Meanwhile, the rest of us are enjoying TTL bounce flash.
-The GN/ TTL differences are:
+The Guide Number / TTL differences are:

 Still it is a good read with colorful pictures (faint praise maybe), and yes, the book is a decent introduction in other ways, and much of the rest of its ideas are good ideas that can be useful even if you use TTL.
 It is about flash, but just know that this book does NOT include TTL use.